BrunoMaucourt/BrunoMaucourt/README.md

 ## Profesionnal

-- :computer: currently in training at Coding-Factory to become full-stack developer.
+- :computer: Currently in training at Coding-Factory to become full-stack developer
-- :briefcase: I'm open to work.
+- :briefcase: I'm open to work

 ## Hobbies and Interests